liedllab/gist-tutorial/manuscript/README.md

 - **`vancouver-livecoms.bst`**: A BibTeX style file that controls the formatting of the citations and the bibliography list.
 It is a customized version of the Vancouver citation style, adapted specifically for LiveCoMS publications.

 The other files in this directory (e.g., `.aux`, `.bbl`, `.log`, `.pdf`) are auxiliary files generated during the LaTeX compilation process or are part of the final output.
-The `figures` subdirectory contains all the image files included in the
+The `figures` subdirectory contains all the image files included in the manuscript.